 For parents (like me)

 - If someone is distributing nude pictures of your child, you will have a better chance of stopping them.
 You could even get an interim order preventing others from sharing the pictures online.
-This is one of the few positive impacts of the Cyber Bill.
+This is one of the few positive impacts of the Cybercrimes Bill.

 - If you have a teenager in the house who has a computer, you will probably be harbouring a cyber criminal.